Together we thrive

 Additional boarding gives children who aren’t full boarders the option to book extra nights in our Boarding House on a more flexible basis.
 As we do not ‘hot bed’, your child’s bed is always available to them on other nights when they need it, or simply when they want to stay for that extra special weekend activity.
 We all know how popular the Winchester Christmas Market is!

-Our Senior Boarding House is home to up to 130 children in Year 6 to Year 8 as well as our Head of Boys boarding, Head of Girls boarding and team of enthusiastic graduate assistants.
-Our Director of Boarding lives just a stone’s throw away from the Junior and Senior Boarding Houses.
+Our Boarding House is home to up to 130 children from Year 3 to Year 8, alongside our Head of Boys’ Boarding, Head of Girls’ Boarding, and a team of enthusiastic graduate assistants.
+Our Director of Boarding lives just a short distance away from the Boarding House.

-There are 22 dorms in the Senior Boarding House spread out over two floors.
-Dorm sizes vary from four beds to ten beds.
-The house is also divided into a girls’ end (with 12 dorms) and a boys’ end (with 10 dorms), each with their own common room and multiple bathrooms.
+There are 22 dorms across two floors, ranging in size from four to ten beds.
+The house is divided into a girls’ end (12 dorms) and a boys’ end (10 dorms), each with its own common room and multiple bathrooms.
+Our junior boarding corridors provide dedicated dorms and bathrooms, ensuring that our youngest boarders are close to key staff, including matrons, nurses, and graduate assistants.

-In the centre of the Senior Boarding House is the Matron’s workroom – the epicentre of boarding.
-Our exceptional Matrons are integral to the smooth running of the boarding houses, ensuring children are well looked after and, crucially, that they have the correct item of uniform at the correct time.
-The Matron’s workroom is also home to a large table which is just perfect for a game of table tennis after a long day of lessons.
+At the heart of the Boarding House is the Matron’s workroom.
+Our exceptional matrons are central to the smooth running of boarding life, ensuring children are well cared for and, crucially, have the correct item of uniform at the right time.
+The Matron’s workroom also features a large table, perfect for a game of table tennis after a busy day of lessons.

 Dorm Structure